charityyoungblood/iOS_Apps_Notes/cocoapods.md

 3. Then enter: open -a XCode Podfile - at this step you will edit the podfile via Xcode editor

 4. According to the file instructions, uncomment the necessary lines of code, add the pods you will be using using pod followed by quotation marks, and podname(i.e. pod 'SwiftyJSON')

+5. Save the podfile

+6. In terminal, enter: pod install